xfnw/commoned/README.md

 note that the result will be dynamically linked to ecl by default, the `--disable-shared` configure flag when building ecl may change this

-## are we an editor yet?
+## are we editing yet?
-implementation status of planned commands:
+implementation status of planned features:
 - [x] q - quit
 - [x] \n - ce-command-enter
 - [x] : - ce-command-eval